haidaoxiaofei/haidaoxiaofei.github.io/_posts/2014-11-20-how-image-map.md

 ---
 layout: post
 category: "gis"
-title:  "how to use an image as map in TileMill"
+title:  "How to use an image as map in TileMill"
 tags: [Map Generator]
 ---